-During this phase, the agency team conducts a quality and risk review of the CSO authorization package that includes: the System Security Plan (SSP) and attachments, Security Assessment Plan (SAP), Security Assessment Report (SAR), and POA&M.

-The purpose of the review is to ensure that the authorization package clearly and accurately reflects the security posture of the CSO in order for the Agency Authorizing Official (AO) to make an informed risk-based authorization decision.
-A helpful resource is the Agency ISSO on-demand training to help agency reviewers understand the process for reviewing a FedRAMP authorization package.
+During this phase, the federal agency team conducts a review of the CSO authorization package that includes: the SSP and appendices, SAP, SAR, and POA&M. The purpose of the review is to ensure that the authorization package clearly and accurately reflects the security posture of the CSO in order for the federal agency authorizing official (AO) to make an informed risk-based authorization decision.

-The PMO recommends establishing a regular cadence of meetings that include the agency, CSP, and 3PAO throughout the quality and risk review in order to address agency questions and concerns in real time.
-This might include longer in-person working sessions to address specific areas of the system.
+FedRAMP recommends establishing a regular cadence of meetings that include the federal agency, CSP, and 3PAO throughout the quality and risk review in order to address federal agency questions and concerns in real time.
+This might include longer in-person working sessions to address specific areas of the CSO.